levanduy99/Java-Coding/README.md

 Given the `head` of a singly linked list, return *the middle node of the linked list.*
 If there are two middle nodes, return **the second middle** node.

+### 8. Swap Nodes in Paris

+Given a linked list, swap every two adjacent nodes and return its head.
+You must solve the problem without modifying the value in the list's nodes (i.e., only nodes themselves may be changed)

+### 9. Partition List

+Given the `head` of a linked list and a value `x`, partition it such that all nodes **less than** `x` come before nodes **greater than or equal** to `x`.

+You should **preserve** the original relation order of the nodes in each of the two partitions.

 ## Others

 ### 1. Valid Parentheses